Vyngard/bitpin-task/README.md

 1- you need to change the Debug mode in the Django app.
 Go to `settings.py` file in the `app` directory and change the `DEBUG` variable to `True`.
 2- Also change the `ALLOWED_HOSTS` variable to `['*']`.
 3- Run the project first, to have the database ready.
-4- make sure that the post you want to test is already created, if it's not, you can create a new post using Django admin.
+4- make sure that the post you want to test is already created.
+If the post already exists, make sure that it doesn't have any ratings.
 5- Variables to edit:
 ```python
 # simulate_ratings.py